JosiahR89/Bootcamp-Project-2/README.md

 * Trimmed Leading and Trailing Spaces
 * Made sure There were no duplicates
 * Assigned State_Fips to each record by merging with States Dataframe using state abbeviation to compare
+* To handle the issue of incomming data from sources with unknown counties but know States, created a unique code based on the state_fips and assigned StateName as county Name.
+This observation came from US Census Data Table from where we used the same process for our county table.
 * created a new dataframe with 'County_Fips','County','State_Fips' columns
 * Identified 'County_Fips' as primary key
 * Identified 'State_Fips' as foreign key